jecki/DHParser/documentation_src/manuals/04_compile.rst

    | transmission obj |
    --------------------

-Now, before we define the necessary junctions for this pipeline, there is one peculiarty regarding the pipeline-processing-support by DHParser to be pointed to out.
-DHParser assumes all stages of the pipeline but the very last one of each branch to yield tree data which resembles the typical use case of most Digital-Humanities-projects.
+Let's define the necessary junctions "pretty-print", "ugly-print" and "bytearray-convert".
+Each junction is a 3-tuple of 1) the name of input stage, 2) a compilation functions that either transforms the input-tree produces some other kind of output and 3) the name of the ouput stage.